-Today began with breakfast with the priest who spoke no English and Irishman Patrick who spoke plenty.
+Today began having breakfast with a priest who spoke no English and Irishman Patrick who spoke plenty.
 It rained heavily overnight so I discovered the clothes which I’d washed by hand the night before, and had hung out to dry, were soaked.
 I thought they were protected under the eves.
 So my pack today is heavier than I had hoped.
 I had actually decided to lighten the load by leaving behind a hardback book I was planning to read along the way, I’ll get the Kindle version.

 Given the heavy rains overnight and the continued drizzle the paths were a bit muddy.
-Fortunately today’s walk had no steep terrain to negotiate.
+Fortunately, today’s walk had no steep terrain to negotiate.
 The only Pilgrim I met on the path was, Adrian, the Brit from dinner last night.
 I came upon him as he was struggling to remove his mud covered raingear.
 He was loading his pack etc into a car which was a confusing sight.
 He told me that the path further ahead was impassable.
 He tried but it was a swamp from the rain.
 Some people had happened by and offered him a lift.
 They suggested an alternate route which I gladly took.
 (No idea why they neglected to offer me a ride too!).

 After 5 miles of secondary roads I arrived at 3:00.
 Bad timing in this town.
 Almost all restaurants here close on Mondays.
 The few that are open are closed between 2-4.
 Others don’t open till 7:30.
 No lunch today!